THE LIFE COACH SCHOOL PODCAST – Episode 305

 “When you quit buffering, you should feel terrible because that’s the reason you’re buffering in the first place.
-But on the other side of terrible is the life that you’re meant to be living, is the life you could be living.”
+But on the other side of terrible is the life that you’re meant to be living, it’s the life you could be living.”

 Brooke uses this example from her life: